maxnd/mxMarkEdit/README.md

 #### Version 1.2.16

-- Within links, some Markdown markers were hidden and active in formatting the text.
+- Bugs fixing: within links, some Markdown markers were hidden and still active in formatting the text.

 #### Version 1.2.15